Language Models as Continuous Self-Evolving Data Engineers: Case Study

 \section{Case Study}

 Figure \ref{fig:sft_case} illustrates the comparison between the SFT data generated from reference seed data and the original seed data.
 The original seed data exhibits a disorganized structure in its instructions, with the cooking steps and wine recommendations lacking logical coherence.
 Specifically, the descriptions of wine choices are disconnected from the cooking procedures, creating an abrupt and disjointed flow.
-In contrast, the SFT data generated by \ourmethod clearly defines the task objective: recommending wine pairings for dishes featuring Parmesan cheese.
-It systematically outlines the factors to consider, such as the cheese's texture, depth, and saltiness.
-This structured approach enhances the clarity and conciseness of the instructions, significantly improving their practicality and usability.
-Furthermore, while the original seed data's response mentions a pairing between Quarts Sauvignon Selection and Parmesan cheese, it provides only a limited number of alternative options and lacks detailed explanations of the characteristics of each wine and their compatibility with the dish.
-This results in a response that appears haphazard and lacks depth.
-On the other hand, the SFT data's response offers a well-organized list of wine pairings, with detailed descriptions of each wine's attributes and how they complement the Parmesan cheese dish.
-For instance, Chardonnay's creamy texture harmonizes with the cheese's rich flavor, while Pinot Noir's fruity and earthy notes balance the cheese's saltiness.
-This level of detail not only enhances the response's practicality but also aids readers in understanding the rationale behind each pairing.
-Overall, the SFT data demonstrates superior clarity, logical coherence, and practicality in both instructions and responses compared to the original seed data, providing readers with more insightful and actionable guidance.

-Figure \ref{fig:dpo_case} presents an example of generating a suboptimal response from high-quality seed data to construct DPO data.
-Notably, this suboptimal response is also generated by \ourmethod, but its purpose is to intentionally simplify content, omit details, and reduce logical coherence, thereby creating a prototypical Disreferred Response.
-Specifically, the Disreferred Response lacks detailed procedural guidance, such as precise measurements, cutting, folding, and securing techniques for wrapping paper, making it difficult for readers to follow accurately.
-Additionally, it fails to emphasize professional presentation aspects, such as checking and trimming details, resulting in a potentially less polished outcome.
-Moreover, its language is informal and ambiguous, lacking the precision and professionalism evident in the Preferred Response.
-This deliberate design makes it an ideal candidate for DPO training, effectively highlighting the model's potential for generating high-quality responses.
+In contrast, the SFT data demonstrates a more structured and contextually coherent approach.
+The generated instruction is carefully designed to align the wine recommendation with the specific flavor profile and culinary context of the dish, ensuring a seamless integration of the two elements.